Horizontal Reference Datum

 Depending on where you are in North America, NAD27 and NAD83 may differ in tens of meters for horizontal accuracy.
 The average correction between NAD27 and NAD83 is an average of 0.349″ northward and 1.822″ eastward.

 It’s important to note that the physical location has not changed.
-Most monuments have not moved.
-Datum shifts happen because survey measurements improve, there are more of them and methods of geodesy change.
+To be clear, most monuments have not moved.
+Datum shifts happen because survey measurements improve.
+Also, it happens when there are more of them and methods of geodesy change.
 This results in more accurate geodetic datums over time.
 The horizontal datums that form the basis of coordinates of all horizontal positions in North America improve.

-Because maps were created in different geodetic datums throughout history, datum transformations are often necessary when using historical data.
+Because maps were created in different geodetic datums throughout history, datum transformations are often necessary.
+Especially, this is true when using historical data.
 For example, USGS topographic maps generally were published using a NAD27 datum.
-A datum transformation would be required when worrying with other NAD83 data.
+You woukd needto apply a datum transformation when working with NAD83 data.

 When are Datum Transformations Needed?